• Skip to primary navigation

 • Cut out one large star, several medium stars, and a couple of little stars.

-• Brush them with Mod Podge, and sprinkle on a little clear glitter.
+• Brush them with Mod Podge, and sprinkle a little glitter on top of each ornament.

 About Patti Estep